DrYenyen/PPPwn-Troubleshooting/README.md

 2. Console shutdown at "[*] Waiting for IPCP configure ACK..." happens ocasionally on its own but if it persists try changin to a different IPV6 for the exploit settings usually marked by "old" or "Stable".
 3. Console persistently shutting down at "[*] Waiting for IPCP configure ACK..." or "[+] Scanning for corrupted object..." try changing the Npcap version to an older one if on Windows.
 4. If on a Mac try a windows device......
+5. If stuck here no matter what try using the Python implementation of this jailbreak or a different device.

 # Stage 2: